 Be safe: it’s compulsory to wear a seatbelt in Canada and you risk a fine for not wearing one, so buckle up.

 Canadian speed limits are measured in kilometres per hour.
-The speed limit on motorways is 100kmh (62mph), and in built up areas is 50kmh (31mph).
-Watch out for signs and this will be easy.
+The speed limit on motorways is often 100km/h (62mph) but can be as high as 120km/h in BC and as low as 90km/h in PEI.
+In built-up areas, it is usually 50km/h (31mph) but will be lower around schools, as in the UK.
+Watch out for signs and this will be easy to follow.

 Daytime running lights are present on every Canadian vehicle, which is one of the many benefits of choosing a car hire in Canada for your holiday.
 Lights are required to be switched on during the daytime in some provinces – so check this for the area you’re visiting before you travel.